xanderstevenson/mistral-4-cisco/README.md

     *   The raw outputs from each device.
     *   AI-generated summaries for each individual device.
     *   A combined AI-generated summary that identifies common configurations, deviations, and potential vulnerabilities across all devices of that type.

+---

+## **👩🏽‍💻Notes on the Workflow**

+- The primary use case is `running mistral.py`, which automates the entire workflow and invokes `analyze_and_collab.py` internally.

+- `analyze_and_collab.py` manages a persistent AI Agent conversation by saving conversation IDs locally (`agent_id.txt` and `conversation_id.txt`), allowing the Agent to maintain context across multiple script executions.

+- This dual-layer approach uses the Mistral AI API for immediate analysis and the Agent for persistent, conversational context—providing redundancy and richer collaboration in case one service is down.

+- The Agent conversation stays open after each run, enabling continued interaction and incremental updates.

+- Webex notifications are automatically sent by `analyze_and_collab.py`:

+A summary message is always sent.

+An additional urgent alert message is sent if the network state is critical, ensuring timely awareness and response.

+- For ad hoc, non-persistent troubleshooting, users can run `troubleshoot.py` directly to engage with the AI Agent without persisting context.